2025 Picardan

 The 2025 vintage began dry but finished wet, with two-thirds of the winter's precipitation coming in February and March.
 That late rain delayed budbreak and allowed us to dodge any spring frosts.
 The summer was warm but rarely hot, with the fewest 100° days in our history.
 Harvest began at a normal time frame but cool temperatures in September and October slowed down harvest.
 We navigated two early rain events without damage and finished an extended but unhurried harvest in early November.
 The exceptionally long hangtime and gradual ripening combined to produce fruit with deep colors, remarkable intensity, and noteworthy vibrancy.
 We believe 2025 has all the hallmarks of a blockbuster year.

-The fruit was whole cluster pressed, and fermented with native yeasts in a small variable capacity stainless steel fermenter until bottling in June 2026.
+The fruit was whole cluster pressed, and fermented with native yeasts in a two neutral oak barrels and one stainless steel barrel.
+At blending in March 2026 we chose the two neutral oak barrels for this varietal wine, and the wine stayed on its lees in those barrels until bottling in June 2026.